alexr123456/TFA-Bullet-Ballistics/README.md

 ```lua
 SWEP.Base = "tfa_ballistic_base"
 ```
-2. Setup the bullet velocity
+2. Setup the bullet velocity ( This defaults to 500 )
 ```lua
 SWEP.Primary.Velocity = 760 // Velocity in Meters
 ```